AndreasChristensen89/salary_struggle/README.md

 The game features a number of locations the player can travel to and perform actions in.

 ## Ajax
 Ajax calls have been implemented on each page, except for the city and downtown.
 The ajax updates the backend without refreshing the page, and implements styling that corresponds to the actions that the backend has made.
 For example, an activity that requires energy will be updated in the backend and each ajax code has the information beforehand to animate and set the energy value on the html correctly.
-The JS files collect the variables via django template when the page loads (all the character, interviewer, or Item stats) and uses these variable to calculate how future actions should be animated and set on the HTML (several actions that may be executed by the player without any refresh).
+The JS files collect the variables via django template when the page loads (all the character, interviewer, or Item stats) and uses these variables to calculate how future actions should be animated and set on the HTML (several actions that may be executed by the player without any refresh).
 There are often several different ajax calls on a page, and ajax calls can trigger different overlays by referring to the number of the class (they are all given the class "overlay")

 Every time an ajax call is activated a black overlay is displayed.
 This covers the entire screen and shows an icon corresponding to the outcome of the action, followed by a short remark/fail-statement/success-statement/updates skills/current skill level.
 The overlay is there for about 2,5 to 4 second, depending on the task, and is implemented in order to give clear feedback to the player about what is happening.

-If the player does not have enough energy/money/exeeded any limit a message with a red background will be triggered.
+If the player does not have enough energy/money/exceeded any limit a message with a red background will be triggered.
 It is animated to scale up and down two times, and has a short message about what was wrong, for example "You need 60 energy"/"not enough money" etc.

 ## Common styling
 The background of each location is the same color as the bottom of the background-image.
 This gives the illusion that the pictures continue.
 Each background, except for the back-alley has a horizontal and mobile-friendly version.
 Backgrounds have been drawn to be able to repeat in the x-direction, thus giving the picture more flexibility.

-All actions are centered in the background-image, grey-blue colored, white text, and animates tetx-color and position when mouse hovers over them.
+All actions are centered in the background-image, grey-blue colored, white text, and animates text-color and position when mouse hovers over them.

 The back button is present on all pages, except for the city page.
 It is set to animate infinite in order to attract attention to it.
 I implemented this as I found that the button was not always striking enough to new players.

 All backgrounds are meant to be minimal.
 Details should be minimal, and colors should be varied and in general bright.
 However, colors have at times a greyish tone to them in certain areas to reflect the feeling of a city.

 ## Intro
 Very simple introduction page that gives a short little intro/mood-setter for them game.
-It briefly explain the back story as a person talking directly to you.
+It briefly explains the back story as a person talking directly to you.
 It lists the objectives and links to the enter screen.
 The transitions are slow and animates using opacity.
 There is a next button that progresses, and also a skip button that links the plater to the enter screen.

 The intro screen is only linked to when the player is on day 1.
 I estimate the skip button to be needed for players trying again.